SCCF 2023 – 2024 GRANT RECIPIENTS

 WEBSITE

-SOUTHERN ARIZONA ASSOCIATION FOR THE VISUALLY IMPAIRED (SAAVI) – 9th YEAR GRANT
+SOUTHERN ARIZONA ASSOCIATION FOR THE VISUALLY IMPAIRED (SAAVI) – 10TH YEAR GRANT – $10,000

 AGENCY BACKGROUND

-The mission of SAAVI is to cultivate growth and opportunity for blind people through nonvisual skills training; demonstrating that all challenges have solutions, while fostering self-efficacy through empowerment and confidence.
-Funding from SCCF in 2022 helped facilitate access to the Reaching Empowerment Through Achievement and Learning Program for children experiencing blindness.
-Programming was held in person at their training center in Tucson as well as virtually.
-175 children were served along with 100 parents.
+The mission of SAAVI is to cultivate growth and opportunity for blind people through non-visual skills training; demonstrating that all challenges have solutions, while fostering self-efficacy through empowerment and confidence.
+Funding from SCCF in 2023 supported the purchase 50 Braille books for the SAAVI library.

 MEASURABLE OUTCOMES

 Clients are tracked from kindergarten through high school graduation/post-secondary education until they move into their careers.
 Success is evaluated by pre and post program surveys, monthly evaluations, staff observations and feedback.
+No specific data was presented in this grant.

 WEBSITE

-STEP: STUDENT EXPEDITION PROGRAM – 6th YEAR GRANT
+STEP: STUDENT EXPEDITION PROGRAM – 7TH YEAR GRANT – $30,000

 AGENCY BACKGROUND

 STEP educates and empowers low-income students with the knowledge, confidence and leadership skills to successfully transition to college and attain a 4-year degree.
 STEP began in 2005 providing wilderness leadership expeditions to low-income high school students.
 Since 2011, STEP has grown and developed into a full-service College Prep Program.
-2022 SCCF funding was used to help guide Tucson high school students through the process of preparing for, applying to and transitioning to college.
+2023 SCCF funding was used to help guide Tucson area high school students through the process of preparing for, applying to and transitioning to college.
 Funding provided:

-3. Workshops on mental health wellness.
+• Workshops on mental health wellness and stress reduction techniques

-5. Workshops with admission directors nationwide.
+• Workshops with admission directors nationwide

-Focus of the 2023 Grant: STEP College-Prep Program
+Focus of the 2024 Grant: STEP College-Prep Program

 STEP College-Prep Program gives students from low income and underrepresented communities the tools they need to close Arizona’s postsecondary educational attainment gap.
 Students enter the program in their sophomore year of high school and receive one-on-one advising throughout their sophomore, junior and senior years of high school.
 Topics include: high school courses to take to prepare for the rigor of college, time management, presentation skills, resume writing, building a college list, finding a college that is a good fit, components of a strong college application, applying for on-campus summer programs, mastering the college admission interview and demystifying the financial aid process.